-On average, a Colombian manufacturer exports a total volume of 312,000 U.S. dollars, with a reported export market penetration of 82,500 US dollars, an average export market reach of 6 countries and an average product mix equal to 8 products.21 A manufacturer's average size is around 5.7 U.S. millions dollars, with an asset tangibility equivalent to 20% of a manufacturer's average size and an average leverage ratio equal to 49% of a manufacturer's total assets.
-While a manufacturer's active financing is on average provided by 3 different financing institutions; our evidence suggests that a manufacturer's access to finance might be concentrated, as 25% of the sample of manufacturers obtains external financing from only one financing institution.22
+On average, a Colombian manufacturer exports a total volume of USD312,000, with a reported export market penetration of USD82,500, an average export market reach of six countries and an average product mix equal to 8 products.
+A manufacturer's average size is around USD5.7 millions, with an asset tangibility equivalent to 20% of a manufacturer's average size and an average leverage ratio equal to 49% of a manufacturer's total assets.
+While a manufacturer's active financing is on average provided by three different financing institutions; our evidence suggests that a manufacturer's access to finance might be concentrated, as 25% of the sample of manufacturers obtains external financing from only one financing institution.

-Although a manufacturer can obtain external financing from different sources; i.e. standard debt loans, supplier trade debt, equity and other financing sources, the empirical evidence for Colombian exporters reveals a concentration on the type financing source.
+Although a manufacturer can obtain external financing from different sources, (e.g. standard debt loans, supplier trade debt, equity and other financing sources), the empirical evidence for Colombian exporters reveals a concentration on the financing source type.
 Almost 61% of a manufacturer's total liability is financed using bank credit and supplier trade debt.
-Bank financing accounts to 33% of a manufacturer's total liabilities, while supplier trade debt accounts up to 28% of a manufacturer's total liabilities.23 The term structure of a manufacturer's external financing supports the idea that manufacturers use external financing to finance their cash flow requirements
+Bank financing accounts to 33% of a manufacturer's total liabilities, while supplier trade debt accounts up to 28% of a manufacturer's total liabilities.
+The term structure of a manufacturer's external financing supports the idea that manufacturers use external financing to finance their cash flow requirements for production, as 52% of a manufacturer's total liabilities are short term related.
+While50% of this short term financing is provided by domestic financing institutions, 37% is provided by domestic suppliers.